Jump to page:

 Other interests - Astronomy, Photograpy, Video production, Rambling, Reading (SF), Canal boating, Chess, Skiing, Badminton, Squash and of course "42"....

-Studied Applied Physics at University and has designed integrated circuits for STC, Nortel, Elantec and Intersil for much of his career.
+Has a BSc(Hons) in Applied Physics at Portsmouth University and has designed integrated circuits for STC, Nortel, Elantec and Intersil for much of his career.

 He was a Portsmouth individual chess champion and competed in tournaments all over the country including the British U21 Chess championships.